nstoik/infrastructure/services/netmaker/README.md

 ## Configuration
 The configuration is in the [vars/netmaker.yaml](vars/netmaker.yaml) file.

-The [community_install.yaml](tasks/community_install.yaml) playbook installs the community version of Netmaker.
-The [ee_install.yaml](tasks/ee_install.yaml) playbook installs the enterprise version of Netmaker.
+There are two different configurations that can be installed.
+The community version and the enterprise version.
 Which vervion is installed is controlled by the `netmaker_ee` boolean variable in the [vars/netmaker.yaml](vars/netmaker.yaml) file.

 The setup runs through the steps as outlined in the [Netmaker documentation](https://netmaker.readthedocs.io/en/master/quick-start.html) but makes the following changes.